AdoPi/shoji-nix/README.md

   $ nix run github:AdoPi/shoji-nix#shoji-run -- -k ~/.ssh -o ~/.ssh/config -p age.txt -y ssh.yaml
 ```

-Warnings:
-* Don't lose your age key!
+⚠️ Don't lose your age key!
 It is mandatory for decrypting your yaml bundled by Shoji.
-* Shoji is very experimental, please backup your files before using it!
+⚠️ Please backup your files before using it!

 # Guide